Tayphong043/teamcity-documentation/topics/working-with-meta-runner.md

 })
 ```

-The XML markup of this meta-runner is shown below, step #1 runs inside the "python:3.9.20-bullseye" container.
+The XML markup for this meta-runner is shown below.
+Step #1 runs in the `python:3.9.20-bullseye` container.
+Step #2 has no personal container settings and runs inside the `ubuntu` container as defined in the Kotlin code above.

 ```XML
 <meta-runner name="SimpleMetaRunner">